HUMAN RESOURCES: An Interview With Lead Actor Hugh McCrae, Jr.

 Glen Dower:

 I’m really good thank you.
-And thank you for taking the time to talk to Cinema Scholars today.
-Your new film, Human Resources comes out on the 10th of January.
-This must feel like Christmas Part Two for you.
-How does it feel knowing your film is going to be released in a few short days?
+And thank you for taking time to talk to Cinema Scholars today.
+Your new film, Human Resources comes out on the January 10th.
+This must feel like Christmas Part Two.
+How does it feel knowing your film is going to be released in a few days?

 Hugh McCrae Jr.: